Samoa Police Service: Operations

-The Samoa Police Service operated the Guardian-class patrol boat Nafanua II before it was ran aground in 2021.
+The Samoa Police Service operated the Guardian-class patrol boat Nafanua II before it ran aground in 2021.
 Nafanua II was provided to Samoa by the Australian Government as part of the Pacific Patrol Boat Program.
 Nafanua II was delivered on August 16, 2019, replacing the original Nafanua, delivered in March 1988.
 The original Nafanua underwent a $T5.5 million refit in Australia in December 2004.
 Between 1988 and 2004, the Nafanua sailed a total of 118000 nmi, performed over 12,000 hours of fisheries patrol and was involved in the search and rescue of over 400 people.

 Police officers are generally unarmed, but may be armed in exceptional circumstances with the approval of the Minister of Police.

 International operations

 Samoa has provided police officers to the Regional Assistance Mission to Solomon Islands since July 2003.
 Samoan Police officer Laulala Siitia is contingent commander of the Samoan police serving as part of RAMSI's Participating Police Force (PPF).
 Samoa's police service also served in East Timor as part of a United Nations peacekeeping effort to maintain peace and security in the region in 2000.